Code-Institute-Submissions/gameshow-m1/README.md

   * Information is displayed on the main landing page/ "to watch" page for upcoming console releases

 ### Known bugs
-* The burger icon on the mobile design moves in from the right
+* The burger icon on the mobile design moves in from the right when clicked.
+* On WAVE testing, an alert is made that "Redundant link - Adjacent links go to the same URL.".
+This relates to the navbar headings at the top of each page, and are there by design choice and will not be removed despite the WAVE alert.
+* On WAVE testing, an alert is made that "Underlined text is present.", which relates to the "active" page the user is on.
+This underlining of the current page is there by design choice and will not be removed despite the WAVE alert.

 ## Deployment